PaulPiatek/presentmon-graph/README.md

 # presentmon-graph
-This is a small Python sript to visualize [Presentmon](https://github.com/GameTechDev/PresentMon) results
+This is a small Python script to visualize [Presentmon](https://github.com/GameTechDev/PresentMon) results

 ### Dependencies
 * matplotlib